EllyPirelly/learnings-wes-bos-JS30/README.md

 ### 10 ToDo List
 ![todo-list](/screenshots/screen10-todo-list.png)
 - click a checkbox, hold down shift key, click another checkbox - automatically also mark all of the checkboxes inbetween
-- works top to bottoema and bottom to top
+- works top to bottom and bottom to top
 - listen on `click` event on all checkboxes
 - check for shift key being down AND checked